Servical/IS_201_NoahJames_Final_Project/README.md

 # IS_201_NoahJames_Final_Project
 The culmination of the Web Development portion of this class.
-It contains a AI-assisted Resume Page, Scratch Index Page, and a AI-made game.
+It contains an AI-assisted Resume Page, a Scratch Index Page, and a AI-made game.